google-developer-training/basic-android-kotlin-compose-birthday-card-app/.github/ISSUE_TEMPLATE/add-images-issue-template.md

 ---
 name: Add images issue template
 about: Issue template for Add an image to your Android app
-title: 'Add images: Android Basics in Compose'
+title: 'Add images: Android Basics with Compose'
 labels: ''
 assignees: ''